UX/UI Designer

 Shop - allows player to purchase prizes, decor, and currency

-Early low-fidelity wireframes focused on three core screens: the claw machine, player room, and incubator.
-Prioritizing these areas helped establish clear navigation and low-friction interactions while reducing unnecessary complexity.
+I created low-fidelity wireframes for three core screens, the claw machine, player room, and incubator, to establish clear navigation and low-friction interactions while minimizing complexity.
+Each wireframe was annotated to define functionality and clearly communicate design intent to my programmer.

 Annotation Key